 W. Edwards Deming’s 14 Points for Total Quality Management

-Deming’s 14 Points on Quality Management, a core concept on implementing total quality management, is a set of management practices to help companies increase their quality and productivity.
+Deming’s 14 Points on Quality Management, or the Deming Model of Quality Management, a core concept on implementing total quality management (TQM), is a set of management practices to help companies increase their quality and productivity.

 - Create constancy of purpose for improving products and services.

 - Cease dependence on inspection to achieve quality.

 - End the practice of awarding business on price alone; instead, minimize total cost by working with a single supplier.

 - Improve constantly and forever every process for planning, production and service.

 - Eliminate slogans, exhortations and targets for the workforce.

 - Eliminate numerical quotas for the workforce and numerical goals for management.

 - Remove barriers that rob people of pride of workmanship, and eliminate the annual rating or merit system.